 Ivanti Voice is a robust telephony system with a software-based switching platform for bridging traditional telephony networks with VoIP networks.
-The system offers numerous features, including unified messaging (UM) for end users, advanced networking options, automated voice applications, etc. Configure Ivanti Voice with other Ivanti business applications (such as HEAT, Foundation/ITSM, CSM, and GMEE), integrate with third-party applications such as Microsoft, and link Ivanti Voice with VoIP service providers.
+The system offers numerous features, including unified messaging (UM) for end users, advanced networking options, automated voice applications, etc. Configure Ivanti Voice with other Ivanti, Inc. business applications ( such as HEAT; Foundation/ITSM, CSM, and GMEE; and GoldMine), integrate with third-party applications such as Microsoft, and link Ivanti Voice with VoIP service providers.

 Ivanti Voice operates from a central server that integrates with your existing telephony network and various data sources.
 Client interfaces can operate locally on the central Ivanti Voice server, and remotely from workstations that have continuous access to the central Ivanti Voice server.